jaygrossman/jaygrossman.github.io/_posts/2024-12-29-my_favorite_data_science_interview_question.md

 <source id="OperationalConcerns"/>
 <h4>Discussions around Operational Concerns:</h4>

-<p>Very few candidates brought up operational aspects that may influence decisions around inventory, but here are some very important considerations by the RtR merchandising teams:</p>
+<p>Very few candidates brought up operational aspects that may influence decisions around inventory, but here are some very important considerations by the RtR's various teams:</p>

 <p><u>Durability</u><br>
 These items need to last and be available for many rentals (sometimes >30).
 Items with delicate materials or that wore down quickly were often eliminated during buying cycles.
 The cost of repairs and replacements can be significant.</p>